-You are welcome to include that cherries in your diet, however you would need to consume 60-90 cherries to get the same benefit as 8-12 ounces of juice.
+You are welcome to include tart cherries in your diet, however you would need to consume 60-90 cherries to get the same benefit as 8-12 ounces of juice.

-The recommended does is 8-12 ounces post workout or 8-12 ounces, twice a day.
+The recommended dose is 8-12 ounces post-workout or 8-12 ounces, twice a day.
 This would be once in the morning, with a meal, and once in the evening, about one hour prior to bed time to improve sleep efficiency.